Genesis of the alpha beta T-cell receptor: Results

-Pairs of $\beta$ chains show almost no correlations (Fig.\,\ref{fig:pair_mutual_information}C).
-Looking in detail at the correlations between gene fragments reveals a strongly negative correlation of TCRBV21-01 and TCRBV23-01 (both pseudogenes) with themselves (Fig.\,S2), which is expected because at least one of the two $\beta$ chain must have a non-pseudogene V. More generally, correlations are likely to arise from selection effects, since the two recombination events of the two $\beta$ chains are believed to happen sequentially and independently.
+Pairs of $\beta$ chains show almost no correlations (Fig.\,\ref{fig:pair_mutual_information}C and Fig.\, S2 for an analysis of statistical significance).
+Looking in detail at the correlations between gene segments reveals a strongly negative correlation of TCRBV21-01 and TCRBV23-01 (both pseudogenes) with themselves (Fig.\,S4), which is expected because at least one of the two $\beta$ chain must have a non-pseudogene V. More generally, correlations are likely to arise from selection effects, since the two recombination events of the two $\beta$ chains are believed to happen sequentially and independently.
 The fact that at least one of the chains needs to be functional for the cell to survive breaks the independence between the two recombination events.

 By contrast, the $\alpha$-$\alpha$ pairs have very strong correlations between the V and J usages of the two chromosomes, and none between any other pair of features (Fig.\,\ref{fig:pair_mutual_information}B).
 These correlations arise from the fact that the two $\alpha$ recombination events occur processively and simultaneously on the two chromosomes, as we analyse in more detail below.

-\subsection{Correlations between $\alpha$ chains can be explained by a rescue mechanism.}
+\subsection{Correlations between $\alpha$ chains can be explained by a rescue mechanism}

 We wondered whether the detailed structure of the observed correlations between the $\alpha$ chains on the two chromosomes could be explained by a simple model of recombination rescue.
 The correlations of the $V_{\alpha}$ segments on the two chromosomes and of the $J_{\alpha}$ segments show a similar spatial structure as a function of their ordering on the chromosome (see Fig~\ref{fig:pair_correlation}A): proximal genes are preferentially chosen together on the two chromosomes, as are distal genes.
+The correlations between the $V_\alpha$ gene segment on the first chromosome and the $J_\alpha$ on the second chromosome also show a similar diagonal structure (Fig.\,S5).